bluesillybeard/Box2D.zig/readme.md

 # Box2d.zig

 Box2D v3 for the Zig programming language.
+Can also be used to make cross-compiling Box2D easier.

 Tested on zig stable (currently 0.13.0) and master (0.14.0-dev.xyz).
 See the commit history for which version of zig master was last tested.
 It also probably works with the Mach nominated version of Zig, however it is not explicitly tested with that.